vivekchand/CarND-Vehicle-Detection/writeup.md

 I have uploaded the video to youtube.
 It's available here [https://www.youtube.com/watch?v=1yXvzVo5t8Q](https://www.youtube.com/watch?v=1yXvzVo5t8Q)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Discussion

 The pipelines works well on the project video, but is still not production ready.
 When there are multiple vehicles